lumina-desktop/lumina-docs/luminactbt.rst

 To see the status of a localization, open the
-`Lumina Weblate Project <http://weblate.trueos.org/projects/lumina/>`_ in a web browser, as seen in
+`Lumina Weblate Project <http://weblate.trueos.org/projects/lumina/>`_ in a web browser, as seen in :numref:`Figure %s <translate1b>`.
-:numref:`Figure %s: The Lumina Weblate Translation System <translate1b>`.

 .. _translate1b:

 .. figure:: images/translate1b.png
    :scale: 100%

-   The |lumina| Project Overview Screen.
+   : The |lumina| Project Overview Screen.

 Requested localizations are listed alphabetically on the left.
 The right columns contain information about the project and any glossaries that